88-degrees/Book-of-Changes/e79dbdkui.md

 ## Notes

-**Kuí ䷥** denotes a social state in which division and mutual alienation prevail, and the hexagram teaches how in small matters this condition may be healed, and the way prepared for the cure of the whole system.
+**䷥ Kuí** denotes a social state in which division and mutual alienation prevail, and the hexagram teaches how in small matters this condition may be healed, and the way prepared for the cure of the whole system.
 The writer or writers of Appendixes I and II point out the indication in the figure of division and disunion according to their views.
-In Appendix VI those things appear as a necessary sequel to the regulation of the family; while it is impossible to discover any allusion to the family in the Text.
+In [Appendix VI](appendix06s1.md) those things appear as a necessary sequel to the regulation of the family; while it is impossible to discover any allusion to the family in the Text.

 Line 1 is strong, and in an odd place.
 A successful course might be auspiced for its subject; but the correlate in line 4 is also strong; and therefore disappointment and repentance are likely to ensue.
-In the condition, however, indicated by Khwei, where people have a common virtue, they will help one another.
+In the condition, however, indicated by **䷥ Kuí**, where people have a common virtue, they will help one another.
 Through the good services of 4, the other will not have to repent.
 His condition may be emblemed by a traveller's loss of his horses, which return to him of themselves.

 Should he meet with bad men, however, let him not shrink from them.
 Communication with them will be of benefit.
 His good p.
 141 may overcome their evil, and at least it will help to silence their slanderous tongues.